Financial Glosarry

 Open interest: The number of outstanding options contracts on a given series for a particular underlying stock.

-Open Interest Configuration: The number of outstanding contracts (or open interest) at all strikes for a given underlying security.
+Open Interest Configuration: The number of outstanding contracts at all strikes for a given underlying security.

 Opening price: The price of a stock or option at the first transaction of the day.

-Opening purchase (buy to open): A transaction where an investor becomes the holder of an option.
-This transaction adds to the investor’s long position and increases open interest on that option.
+Opening purchase (buy to open): A transaction where an investor becomes the holder of an option, adding to the investor’s long position.

-Opening sale (sell to open): A transaction where an investor becomes the writer of an option.
-This transaction adds to the investor’s short position and increases open interest on that option.
+Opening sale (sell to open): A transaction where an investor becomes the writer of an option, adding to the investor’s short position.

-Option: A contract that entitles the holder to buy or sell a number of shares (usually 100) of a particular common stock at a predetermined price (see “strike price”) on or before a fixed date (see “expiration date”).
+Option: A contract that entitles the holder to buy or sell a number of shares (usually 100) of a particular common stock at a predetermined price on or before a fixed date.

-Option contract: A contract that, in exchange for the option price, gives the buyer the right, but not the obligation, to buy (or sell) a financial asset at the exercise price within a specified time period, or on a specified date (expiration date).
+Option contract: A contract that gives the buyer the right, but not the obligation, to buy (or sell) a financial asset at the exercise price within a specified time period.

-Option price: Also called the option premium.
-This is the price paid by the buyer of an option contract for the right to buy or sell a security at a specified price in the future.
+Option price: Also called the option premium — the price paid by the buyer for the right to buy or sell a security at a specified price in the future.

 Options specialized broker: A broker that focuses on options trading and strategies.

-Order: An instruction to purchase or sell an option, first transmitted to a broker office and then submitted to the exchange floor for execution.
+Order: An instruction to purchase or sell an option, transmitted to a broker and then to the exchange floor.

 Oscillators: Indicators of the movement of a stock’s price relative to an assumed cycle of highs and lows.

 Out of the money: An option that has no intrinsic value.
-A call option is “out of the money” if the strike price is greater than the market price of the underlying security.
-A put option is out of the money if the strike price is less than the market price of the underlying security.
+A call is out of the money if the strike price exceeds the stock price; a put is out of the money if the strike price is less than the stock price.

-Overbought/oversold: A condition where a stock has reached the top of its cycle (overbought) and is now likely to turn down, or has declined to the point where the selling is exhausted (oversold) and buyers will likely step in to push the share price higher.
+Overbought/oversold: A condition where a stock has reached the top of its cycle (overbought) or declined to where selling is exhausted (oversold).

 P